RyanGao67/ComputerScience/Kerberos.md

 * Kerberos is an authentication protocol that can be used for single sign on.
 * Kerberos is an authentication protocol that for trusted hosts on untrusted networks
   * Kerberos does not provide any guarantees if the computers being used oare vulnerable
+  * KDC includes three parts (KDC kerberos distribution center, client, server)

+To Demonstrate trust we are going to need to use some secrets.
+There is only one secret, NTLM Hash.
+Kerberos uses shared secrets for authentication in a windows domain there is only one, the NTML Hash.
+The password hash is used to encropt everything in MS Kerberos.
 ![](/img/kerbo.jpg)